nervosnetwork/docs.nervos.org/website/docs/tech-explanation/glossary.md

 ### `cell_deps`

-Pointers to Live Cells on the chain that allow scripts in the transaction to access (read-only) referenced Live Cells.
+Pointers to Live Cells on the chain that allow Scripts in the transaction to access (read-only) referenced Live Cells.

 Find more in the essay [Script dependencies](https://nervos-ckb-docs-git-v1-cryptape.vercel.app/docs/essays/dependencies/#how-dependencies-work).